Yinnerston/Teaser/README.md

 # Teaser

 Reverse engineering TikTok.
-I am committed to hosting Teaser indefinitely, please contact me if you want to be added as a collaborator to the project.
+This project is archived and no longer being hosted.
+Contact me via email if you'd like me to turn on hosting to check out the frontend.

 **Latest production build `.apk` file:** https://expo.dev/artifacts/eas/wAi3MYS8suGZbiFqVJYpYi.apk